truenas/documentation/content/CORE/CORETutorials/Sharing/SMB/ManagingSMBShares.md

 ---
 title: "Managing SMB Shares"
-description: "Managing SMB Shares on your TrueNAS"
+description: "This article provides information on how to manage Server Message Block (SMB) shares on your TrueNAS."
 weight: 10
 tags:
 - coresmb